-Phosphates in your aquarium water lower the amount of calcium and magnesium that can be dissolved in the water, which are essential nutrients, and they act as fertilizer, fueling the growth of problem algae.
+Phosphates in your aquarium water lower the amount of calcium and magnesium that can be dissolved in the water, which is essential nutrients, and they act as fertilizer, fueling the growth of problem algae.

 Many hobbyists depend on their aquarium reactors to remove phosphates from their water.
-Granular Ferrous Oxide, abbreviated GFO in online forums, or iron oxide hydroxide by people like me, in articles like this about granular ferrous oxide (GFO), is the preferred media of choice for phosphate removal.
+Granular Ferrous Oxide abbreviated GFO in online forums, or iron oxide hydroxide by people like me, in articles like this about granular ferrous oxide (GFO), is the preferred media of choice for phosphate removal.
 Phosban is a specific brand of GFO sold by Two Little Fishies.

 Silicates in your aquarium water are another fertilizer/fuel that can be part of a problem algae problem, particularly diatoms.
 Silicates are also introduced in your aquarium water when feeding your fish and potentially from your tap water.
-According to an article by Randy Holmes-farley on Advanced Aquarist,
+According to an article by Randy Holmes-Farley on Advanced Aquarist,

 [Silica] is added to many water supplies to raise the pH and reduce leaching of lead and copper into potable water from pipes.Randy Holmes-farley

 Nitrates are the natural byproduct of your biological filter–so detecting nitrates in your tank is a good thing, in that it means your filter is working well.
 Nitrates are also considerably less toxic to your tank than ammonia it once was, but nitrates will accumulate and cause problems in your tank.
 Nitrates are another problem algae fertilizer and are also known to cause problems for certain invertebrates you won’t want to cause trouble for.